-306 This requirement is achieved by security feature as the shield must be removed and bypassed in order to perform physical intrusive attacks.
-The TOE makes appropriate secure reaction to stops operation if a physical manipulation or physical probing attack is detected.
-And also scrambling and encryption mechanisms make reverse engineering of the TOE layout unpractical and protect from probing attack and signal identification of the TOE layout unpractical.
-So these functionalities meet the security functional requirement of FPT\PHP.3: Resistance to physical attack
+296 This requirement is achieved by security feature as the shield must be removed and bypassed in order to perform physical intrusive attacks.
+The TOE makes appropriate secure reaction to stop operation if a physical manipulation or physical probing attack is detected.
+Scrambling and encryption mechanisms make reverse engineering of the TOE layout unpractical and protect from probing attack and signal identification.
+So these functionalities meet the security functional requirement of FPT\PHP.3: Resistance to physical attack.